-Office Hours: Wednesday, 10:00 AM - 2:00 PM; Thursday, 4:00 - 5:00 PM
+Office Hours: Wednesday, 11:00 AM - 2:00 PM

+Thursday, 8:00 - 9:00 AM & 4:00 - 5:00 PM

-COURSE DESCRIPTION: This course is the study of the concepts and principles essential for demonstrating competence in the performance of nursing procedures.
-Topics include knowledge, judgment, skills achievement, and professional values within a legal/ethical framework.
-(SCANS 1, 2, 3, 4, 5, 9, 10, 11)
+COURSE DESCRIPTION: This course is the study of the concepts and principles necessary to perform basic nursing skills for the adult patient; and demonstrate competence in the performance of nursing procedures.
+Content includes knowledge, judgment, skills and professional values within a legal/ethical framework.
+This course lends itself to a blocked approach.
+Lab fee required.
+(ICOs 1, 2, 3, 4, 5, 6)

-CLASS TIME: Wednesday, 5:30 - 8:20 PM OR Thursday, 9:00 - 11:50 AM OR Thursday, 1:00 - 3:50 PM
+CLASS TIME: Thursday, 9:00 - 11:50 AM OR Thursday, 1:00 - 3:50 PM

-LEARNING OUTCOMES: By the end of this course students should be able to describe concepts and principles that are basic to the safe performance of nursing skills; and, demonstrate competence in the performance of nursing procedures.
+LEARNING OUTCOMES: By the end of this course students should be able to describe concepts and principles necessary to perform basic nursing skills for the adult patient; and demonstrate competence in the performance of nursing procedures.